catamphetamine/anychan/docs/lynxchan.md

 * No thread creation date on threads in `/catalog.json` API response.
 * No `signedRole` property on threads in `/catalog.json` API response.
-* No "unique IPs" counter on threads (both in "get thread" API response and `/catalog.json` API response).
+* No "unique IPs" counter on threads in "get thread" API response.
 * No duration for video files.
 * No width and height for thumbnails in `files[]` array entries of a post.
 * No `files[]` array on threads in `/catalog.json` API response (only `thumb` thumbnail URL).